Zequez/logseq-vault/pages/%2356 Possibilitators Brazil with Clinton Callahan (29 August 2022).md

 						- Even if one person is Speaking From The Unknown they are not so easy to [[Be Hooked]].
 Even if the other person can't yet Speak From The Unknown there is no reactivity between their boxes.
 						- It's a very powerful experiment to keep trying.
 		- Clinton asks who would like to share their practice next.
-		- Marcelo tells his story.
+		- Marcelo shares his story:
 			- He's practicing [[Changing Identity]] to not be on [[Low Drama]] with his son and his wife.
 He learned that he can choose sometimes just to change; people feedback that people think he's crazy.
 			- Marcelo is researching how to [[Change The Energy of a Space]]
 			- Clinton asks what is the other energy he's trying to create.